roshk99/trajectory-plotting/README.md

 * Extracts position data, shifts, cuts, resizes, and smooths it
 * Plots the components and 3D trajectories
-* Captures the movement of the robot along the trajectories (can convert to avi)
+* Simulates the movement of the robot along the trajectories (can convert to avi)

-**See results folder for plots and videos**
+* Currently using Puma 560 robot for simulation because of dedicated inverse kinematic function **See results folder for plots and videos**

 ###Prerequisites